GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Now let's make sense of what each field means, let's go over one by one in order.

-- `SemanticName`: let's us refer to a particular field given the string after the colon in HLSL (remember `float3 position: POSITION`)
+- `SemanticName`: lets us refer to a particular field given the string after the colon in HLSL (remember `float3 position: POSITION`)
 - `SemanticIndex`: the index of each semantic, `POSITION` is equivalent to `POSITION0`, where the number at the end is our index, so we'll just pass in 0.
 - `Format`: the format of this field, basically how many components there are and what type they are, a `float3` in HLSL is a vector of 3 floats, each float is 4 bytes wide (or 32 bits), so the format here is `DXGI_FORMAT_R32G32B32_FLOAT`.
 - `InputSlot`: we'll see about this later.
 - `AlignedByteOffset`: the offset of this field, in bytes; this is our first field so there is no offset, but the `COLOR` one for example, will have an offset of 12 bytes.
-- `InputSlotClass`: The rate of input either per-vertex or per-instance, we don't care about instances right now so we'll set this to PER_VERTEX.
+- `InputSlotClass`: The rate of input either per-vertex or per-instance, we don't care about instances right now, so we'll set this to PER_VERTEX.
 - `InstanceDataStepRate`: if `InputSlotClass` was PER_INSTANCE, this would mean how many instances should be drawn with the same data; this is 0 since we don't care about this.

 Hopefully it makes a bit more sense now, all we have to do is create the input layout using this data: